 MAMA EDIE MCLOUD ARMSTRONG

-Mama Edie McLoud Armstrong’s warm, vibrant, and interactive style affirms for audiences that they are truly gifts to the world.
-In her more than twenty years in the profession, she has performed in various festivals and was recently showcased at the Annual Conference of the National Storytelling Network.
-She served for nine years as the National Membership Chair of the National Association of Black Storytellers, Inc.; was Founding Co-Chair of Ase: the Chicago Association of Black Storytellers; and served on the transitional Board of Directors for Illinois Storytelling, Inc. She has published original stories and research articles in various publications.
-Through her bilingual performances, Mama Edie brings visibility and a greater sense of connection and joy among many cultures of the world.
+Bilingual storyteller, speech/language pathologist and percussionist Mama Edie McLoud Armstrong has a warm, vibrant and interactive style that affirms for audiences of all ages that they are truly gifts to the world.
+For more than 20 years, Mama Edie has provided performances, workshops and keynotes that encourage self-knowledge and appreciation, social justice, personal empowerment and the joys of embracing diversity.
+Her original and traditional stories and songs may include English, Spanish, Cherokee, Yoruba, Sanskrit, Twi and more!
+She has performed in various festivals around the world and was recently showcased at the 2017 Annual Conference of the National Storytelling Network in Kansas City, KS.
+She served for nine years as the National Membership Chair of the National Association of Black Storytellers, Inc.; was Founding Co-Chair of Ase: the Chicago Association of Black Storytellers; and served on the transitional Board of Directors for Illinois Storytelling, Inc. She has published original stories and research articles on language development and literacy through storytelling, music and movement.
+Whether fun and frolicky or somber and serene, Mama Edie’s stories bring out the light that everyone has inside.

 Jay O’Callahan, author, storyteller and workshop leader, has performed his stories in New Zealand, Lincoln Center, The Abbey Theater in Dublin, Africa, the National Fine Arts Complex in London, and throughout the United States.
 He was awarded a grant from the National Endowment for the Arts for performance excellence.
 His work has been heard on National Public Radio.
 Jay has been commissioned to write stories by various groups including NASA to celebrate its 50th anniversary, the Quebec Labrador Foundation, Lehigh University, and The Boston Symphony Orchestra.
 Jay’s newest story, Falling for Emily Dickinson, takes the listener into the poet’s mysterious and passionate world.
 Time Magazine has called his work “genius.”